clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

    :alt: phpMyAdmin login page
    :width:     600

-   Figure 3: The `phpMyAdmin` login page.
+   `Figure 3: The phpMyAdmin login page.`

 Log in with your root userid and the password you set up when you ran the :ref:`mysql_secure_installation command <set-password>`.
 Enter your credentials and select :guilabel:`Go` to log in:

-Once logged in the main phpMyAdmin page displays, as shown in figure 4:
+Once you are logged in, the main phpMyAdmin page displays, as shown in figure 4:

 .. figure:: figures/web-server-install-4.png
     :alt: phpMyAdmin dashboard
     :width:     600

-    Figure 4: The `phpMyAdmin` dashboard.
+    `Figure 4: The phpMyAdmin dashboard.`

-Set up your first database called WordPress.
+Set up your first database called `WordPress`.
 Follow these steps:

 #.
-Select the :guilabel:`Databases` tab in the phpMyAdmin main screen to go
+Select the :guilabel:`Databases` tab, as shown in figure 5.
-   to the Databases page.
-Figure 5 shows the databases tab.

    .. figure:: figures/web-server-install-5.png
        :alt: Databases tab
        :width:     600

-       Figure 5: The `Databases` tab of `phpMyAdmin`.
+       `Figure 5: The Databases tab.`

 #.
-Enter 'WordPress' in the text field below the :guilabel:`Create database`
+Enter `WordPress` in the text field below the :guilabel:`Create database`
    label.

 #.
 Select the :guilabel:`utf8_unicode_ci` option from the Collation drop-down